 I was born and raised in China and graduated from China Medical University with both a M.D and Ph.D.
-My career with UTSW began as a postdoc in department of pharmacology in 2000.
-Before joining the Malter lab I had been working on developmental expression and function of BMPs in male reproductive system and enzyme replacement therapy of human recombinant palmitoyl-protein thioesterase-1 for infantile neuronal ceroid lipofuscinosis.
-I moved to the Malter Lab in 2011 and my research is focused on generating conditional knockout mouse for tissue specific gene disruption, particularly in lung and eosinophils.
+I joined Dr. Malter Lab in 2011 and my research is focused on generating conditional knockout mouse for tissue specific gene disruption, particularly in lung, eosinophils, neuron and bone.
 Outside the lab I enjoy reading, watching movies and spending time with my husband and kids.

 I joined Dr. Malter's group in 2015 after completing my postdoctoral training in Cell Biology at UT Southwestern.
 My current research examines how post-translational modifications effect Pin1 activity and Pin1 protein-protein interactions in neurons.
 Ultimately, we are investigating if Pin1 contributes to pathways in early onset Alzheimer's disease.